"Two-for-one hoagies all day! Two-for-one hoagies all day!"

 Jessica: Oh come on, I meant lawyers in general.

 - Jessica puts on an over-the-top girly voice while gathering information over the phone and on her laptop... while on the toilet.
 And just as she is about to rejoice her acting worked, she gets pissed because she's out of toilet paper.

-- The job that Jeri hires Jessica for is to serve a summons for a club owner who is protected by bodyguards that make him difficult to serve.
+- Jeri hires Jessica to act as a process server, and deliver a summons for a club owner who is protected by bodyguards that make him difficult to serve.
 When he doesn't cooperate, she lifts up the back of his car, then repeatedly slams his car door shut every time he opens it.
 Then she threatens to melt him with her laser eyes.